toiletbril/toiletline/README.txt

 int tl_history_dump(const char *file_path);
 --------
 Dump history to a file, overwriting it.
+Should be called before tl_exit()!

 Returns:
 * `TL_SUCCESS`;